 The list of deck plan changes after the ship's 2017 drydock refurbishment in Singapore (February 19 - March 15) included:

 - new Aqua Park (state-of-the-art waterpark on its top deck)

-- On Lido Deck 12, The Pantry (buffet-style market place with several fresh-food outlets) replaced the traditional Lido Buffet restaurant "Plantation Restaurant".
-Among The Pantry's features are the new Mediterranean-cuisine "Nic & Toni’s" and the new seafood restaurant "Shell & Bones".
+- On Lido Deck 12, The Pantry (a buffet-style market place with several fresh-food outlets) replaced the traditional Lido Buffet restaurant "Plantation Restaurant".
+The Pantry's features include the new Mediterranean-cuisine "Nic & Toni’s" and the new seafood restaurant "Shell & Bones".

 - On Deck 14 was installed a dual waterslide.

 - The following lounges and venues were redesigned - the ship's Atrium areas (on decks 5, 6, 7), Charlie’s Bar (deck 5), The Orient bar (deck 7), The Dome Bar Lounge (deck 14), Pool Cafe (deck 12), Promenade Bar (deck 7), Techno Store, Lobby Reception, Spa.